Entrepreneurs and even ordinary people are the ones who find creative ways to solve challenging problems, no matter how big or small.

-“Mental health providers have frequently been called ‘the invisible first responders’ during the COVID-19 pandemic.
+“Mental health providers have frequently been called ‘the invisible first responders’.
 Increased need and use of mental health services has served to reduce the stigma of utilizing these much-needed services during our globally shared trauma.
-During and in the wake of COVID-19, the 3 major themes that seem to benefit mental health and other private practice owners:
+In 2020, the 3 major themes that seem to benefit mental health and other private practice owners are:

 Her key to staying strong emotionally & mentally: “I subscribe to my own 3 P’s: Positive, Productive, Present.
 If I can achieve all 3 daily, I can weather any storm.
 To remain positive, I limit outside influences: I allow no more than 1 hour a day of news/Facebook, I haven’t owned a television in 16 years, and I don’t have an Instagram account.
 I stay productive with weekly and daily business and personal goals.
 And I stay present by fully enjoying and experiencing whatever I do.”